Facial Plastic Surgery

 Asian rhinoplasty in Los Angeles and Beverly Hills

-• Use cold compresses as directed for the first 48 hours.
+• Use cold compresses for the first 48 hours, then switch to room-temperature compresses to support healing.

-• Avoid blowing your nose and strenuous activity for 2–3 weeks.
+• Avoid blowing your nose and strenuous activity for 2 to 3 weeks.

-• Do not wear glasses on the bridge of your nose until cleared by Dr. Lee.
+• Do not wear glasses on the bridge of your nose for at least 4–6 weeks.
+Tape glasses to your forehead or use contact lenses.

 Procedures Commonly Combined for Facial Harmony